 March 28, 2022

-Caffeine is just one of about 1,000 chemicals found in coffee beans, but is the best known.
-A stimulant, caffeine delivers a boost of energy and helps provide focus.
+Caffeine is just one of about 1,000 chemicals found in coffee beans, but it is the best known.
+As a stimulant, caffeine delivers a boost of energy and helps provide focus.
 It locks into the adenosine receptors in the brain, which cause drowsiness, and counteracts the sleepiness response by blocking the function of the receptors.
 Instead of feeling drowsy, caffeine stimulates the brain’s production of norepinephrine and dopamine, which is what leads to increased focus and alertness.

-In addition to caffeine, coffee also contains beneficial polyphenols and antioxidants, which fight inflammation and protect against some diseases.
+But caffeine isn’t the only beneficial component.
+Coffee also contains beneficial polyphenols and antioxidants, which fight inflammation and protect against some diseases.

 Effect of Coffee on Brain